IGEL-Community/PSIGEL/Docs/Get-UMSEndpointAssignment.md

 # Get-UMSEndpointAssignment

 ## SYNOPSIS
-Gets information on a profile or master profile assignment of a endpoint.
+Gets information on a profile or master profile assignment of an endpoint.

 ## SYNTAX